sajmoni/muncher/README.md

 ### Multiple output sprite sheets

 Try to only use one output spritesheet for as long as possible.
 This is better for performance reasons.
 If your spritesheet becomes too big, try to divide it by layer in your game.
 For example, 'background' and 'foreground'.
-You can add your multiple muncher commands to a script and execute that one.
+In that case, you can add multiple muncher commands to a script and execute that one.

 For example: